 Everyone agrees that legroom is a huge deal.
 But it’s not the only way that airplane seats come up short.
 Others are constantly bombarded with the scent of the airplane lavatory.
 Point is, there are many ways your seat can disappoint.
-Fortunately, you can steer clear of most of these seats most of the time just by learning which ones to avoid when making your
+Fortunately, you can steer clear of most of these seats most of the time just by learning which ones to avoid when making your seat selection.

-seat selection.
 Here are the seats you should stay away from every time you travel.

 The Seat with the Entertainment Box

 You’ve arrived at your seat and you’re going through the process of deciding which items to put in the overhead bin (if you’re lucky enough to find room in the overhead bin) and which to stow under the seat in front of you.
-And that’s when you look down and realize it’s going to be an easy decision—because there is no room to stash your stuff (or stretch your legs) under the seat in front of you.
+And that’s when you look down and realize it’s going to be an easy decision.
+Because there is no room to stash your stuff (or stretch your legs) under the seat in front of you.
 Instead, there’s a metal case, an “entertainment equipment box,” taking up the entire under-seat storage area.
-You only have to make this seat mistake once to know those few extra inches of storage and stretching space make a huge difference
+You only have to make this wrong mistake once to know those few extra inches of storage and stretching space make a huge difference

 The Seat At the Back of Any Section